erik-whiting/ewhiting_SWEN5236_midterm/README.md

 genre and can be reached by clicking "Erik's SWEN 5236 Midterm" button in the top menu.
 From the movies page, you can click "Add to Cart" on any movie to add the movie to your cart.
 To view your cart, click the "Your Cart" button in the top menu.
 Here you can see your subtotal, taxes, and grand total.
+You can also apply a 15% discount.
 From your cart page, you can click "checkout."
 This will clear your cart, there is no actual money or anything, so click away.